Enrollment at AcademyACL

 - One 50-minute Encore period daily

-- Supportive learning communities with Capturing Kids’ Hearts© techniques
+- Capturing Kids’ Hearts© techniques for Supportive learning communities

 - Leadership development